lequanghuylc/Static-youtube-loop/README.md

 Just paste the part __?v=ukigjUvwAR4__ in the end of the URL and we're good to go.

+You can use it by browsing local file (__eg: /index.html?v=ukigjUvwAR4__).
+But putting it in web server is the best use.
+Since it's just a static file, you can upload it in any static hosting (like github pages).

-With web server, we can hide index.html in URL.
+With web server environment, we can hide index.html in URL.
 The final URL is

 > http://www.example.com/?v=ukigjUvwAR4